davidgvad/Tree-Classifier/README.md

   A Decision Tree is a flowchart-like structure used for classification and regression tasks.
 It splits the dataset into subsets based on feature values, creating a tree where each node represents a feature, each branch represents a decision rule, and each leaf represents an outcome.
   ## Key Concepts
-     Nodes and Leaves: Internal nodes represent features; leaves represent class labels or outcomes.
+  Nodes and Leaves Internal nodes represent features; leaves represent class labels or outcomes.
   Splitting Criteria: Determines how the data is split at each node (e.g., Gini impurity, entropy).
      Pruning: Reduces the size of the tree to prevent overfitting by removing branches that have little power in classifying instances.
   ## Algorithm Steps